-- In the real world, truth is often unclear or unknown to the audience. - While valid natural language arguments exist, most are defeasible. - Logically good arguments are supposed to be cogent.

-Cogency (Blair, 2012)

-A cogent argument has individually acceptable premises that are relevant to its conclusion and, together, sufficient to draw the conclusion.
+- In real life, truth is often unclear or unknown. - While valid natural language arguments exist, most are defeasible. - Logically good arguments are called cogent. - Cogency (Blair, 2012) - A cogent argument has individually acceptable premises that are relevant to its conclusion and, together, sufficient to draw the conclusion.